bdlukaa/native_admob_flutter/README.md

 }
 ```

+## iOS

+iOS is currently not supported (I don't have an Apple environment :/).
+Feel free to [create a pull request](https://github.com/bdlukaa/native_admob_flutter/pulls) with the implementation for it :)

 # Initialize

 Before creating any native ads, you must initalize the admob.
 It can be initialized only once: